26 Jan Antibiotics & Gut Microbiota by Sandi Star, HHP, CNC

 With that being said it’s a lifestyle full of healthy prebiotic foods such as greens, cruciferous veggies (broccoli, cabbage, etc.,), fiber and fermented foods, kefir that help rebuild and keep the system in homeostasis by feeding the good bacteria.
 Adding just 1 tablespoon of fermented veggies such as Kimchi (if you like a spicy kick) with dinner will help feed the good bacteria in your gut.
 Diet is important to keep balanced with organic proteins such as Wild Caught Salmon, chicken, turkey, nuts and seeds.
 Good fats are important as well so don’t fall into the low fat trap.
 Add coconut oil to your diet along with olive oil in your salads.
 Eat avocado’s and organic free range eggs if tolerable.
 Get yourself tested for food intolerance so you don’t add fuel to the fire so to speak.
 Knowing your triggers is key in long term healing.
 Food, environmental and infections are three areas I look at in my patients when we focus on the gut.

 If you have just had a round of antibiotics now is the time to start rebuilding the gut.
-Below is my protocol with some key supplements in the GI Repair Package and how they are used.
+Ask us about our protocol with some key supplements in the GI Repair Package and how they are used.
 The sequence is important.

 In addition to tips listed above, keep sugar in all forms at minimal (25 grams per day) as sugar is toxic to the gut and feeds bad bacteria.
 In addition to that, sugar feeds cancer cells.
 Start bringing in fermented veggies (a few tablespoons per day is all you need).
 Make sure your fiber is up to par as well.
 Should be around 25-30 grams per day.
 Fiber is needed for GI health and helps feed good bacteria.
 Work with a nutritionist to make sure you are on track for optimal success.
 The most important thing you can do is use food as medicine.